-What is Perinatal Depression and Anxiety Awareness Week?
+What is Perinatal Mental Health Awareness Week?

 PNDA Awareness week is a time to increase community knowledge about mental health during the perinatal period and eliminate the stigma so that those affected can seek appropriate help and support.